-Lion’s Mane Mushrooms recipe is highly popular all over the world today, because of their exotic looks and excellent health benefits.
+Lion’s Mane Mushroom Recipe is highly popular all over the world today because of its exotic looks and excellent health benefits.
 They are also known as hou tou gu or yamabushitake.
 These mushrooms are huge and white.
 As they grow, they develop a shape that resembles the mane of a lion, which is why they began to be known by this name.

 Over the years, Lion’s Mane mushrooms have been used in many dishes in Asian cuisine.
 People in China, Japan and Korea have been enjoying these mushrooms in many recipes.
 However, thanks to their medicinal properties, the Lion’s Mane mushrooms have now found a name for themselves in Western cuisine as well.